(image credit: snapped by DTLCT))

 At times, I was frustrated to see what was unfolding, especially what happened to the girl.
 However, I must admit those feelings were not too off with what the character was going through.
 It was a phase and it was easy to relate to (as of high school environment and whatnot).
 Then there was also the suspense killing me with what was going to happen after Dor was released and was given the ability to slow time down.
 But the ending result was quite a phenomenon with the process and how the theme of cherishing was brought forth once again.
 Sometimes, what you were looking for was just right there.
 And fighting to seek for other alternatives or attention elsewhere was just another foolish move.

-What I found even more interesting was how the concept of preserving the body to wait for a possible cure in the distance future called cryonics.
+What I found even more interesting was how the concept of preserving the body to wait for a possible cure in the distant future called cryonics.
 YES, I practically live under a rock regarding that method hence not looking up for further information until now.
 Though it was another way out, was not encouraged toward in this book because the theme of this book was to cherish those around you and live in the “now.”
 However, the author had stressed in the after notes that he wasn’t against the idea, just that the direction of the book was different.

 What got me a bit annoyed (yes, I had those moments aside from what I said earlier) was by the concept of being punished for curiosity.
 YES, curiosity does kill the cat as the saying goes.
 Yet I felt that Dor was just an intelligent being.
 If he had to be punished for that, it seemed to discourage intellectual minds or creative thinking.
 Sorry, I knew I missed the point.
-But I felt a tad unease regarding those situations.
+But I felt a tad uneasy regarding those situations.
 Yet, it was an enjoyable read all in all about human relations and learning to cherish those important people in your life.

 The interesting thing about the whole experience was several days after I finished the book, I was on the bus going somewhere and spotted a store having these words in front “A Gift of Time”, which of course was a clock shop.
 I suspected it had antique clocks of all sorts from the view.
 It got me thinking about the book.
 Strange or what?